CybersecurityMom/responsible-ai-evaluation/README.md

 # AQ’s Corner – Responsible AI Evaluation Toolkit

->
 > 1. **Use this as a template** → Create a new repo (suggested: `aqs-corner-responsible-ai-evaluation`)
 > 2. **Add your first assessment** → Copy `templates/ai_tool_assessment.yaml` → `ai_assessments/<system>.yaml`
 > 3. **Attach redacted proof** → Drop images/notes in `evidence/<system>/` (no confidential data)
 > 4. **Run the checklist** → Open `templates/checklist.md` and check items off.
 > 5. **Publish a summary** → Fill `templates/summary-report.md` and link it in **Assessment Summary** below.

+---

+> **Purpose:**
-> **Purpose:** A universal, copy-ready toolkit for evaluating any **AI system**, hiring platforms, chatbots, recommenders, content filters, or analytics tools; for *fairness, transparency, accountability, privacy, and safety*.
-Framework-aligned (NIST, CISA, FATE) and plain-language.
+> A universal, copy-ready toolkit for evaluating any **AI system**, including hiring platforms, chatbots, recommenders, content filters, or analytics tools.
+> Assess for *Fairness, Transparency, Accountability, Privacy, and Safety* using well-established frameworks — all in plain language.

 ---

 ## ✨ How to Use This Package (5 steps)

 1. Create your repo using this README.
 2. Copy the `/templates` and `/.github` folders into your repo.
 3. Fill out `ai_tool_assessment.yaml` (one file per AI system) and attach redacted evidence in `/evidence/<system>/`.
 4. Work through `templates/checklist.md` and `templates/evaluation-plan.md`.
 5. Publish findings: commit, push, and link your **Assessment Summary** here.

 > 🔒 Keep proprietary data private.
 Use `/docs/redactions.md` to describe redacted material.